-Best Google Pixel 5a cases 2021
+Here are the best cases for your Google Pixel 5a

 The best Google Pixel 5a cases add style and security

-The Google Pixel 5a will likely be the last phone with this particular styling, which has become a bit stale after almost three years.
-Since the phone is lacking pizzazz, it's up to us to add that in with a great case, and both Google and Caseology have brought the color and the style in spades.
-Google's own case is a pastel and neon gem, which can easily be leveled up with a matching PopSocket.
+The Google Pixel 5a is the last Pixel phone with this particular styling, which is good because it became a bit stale after almost three years.
+However, since the phone lacks pizzazz, it's up to us to add that with a great case, and both Google and Caseology have brought the color and the style in spades.
+Google's case is a pastel and neon gem, easily upgraded with a matching PopSocket.

 Caseology's Parallax brings us Pixel 5-like Sage Green and Midnight Blue alongside its iconic pattern and grip, but if that's not colorful enough for you, the KWMobile Fabric case offers up some striking shades as well.
 You can also go understated with textures instead with the Spigen Liquid Air and its triangular texturing.